shinobi64/lorcana/decklists/set 5 shimmering skies/amethyst_sapphire_blurple.md

 ## List of Cards

-- 4 The Queen's Castle - Mirror Chamber
-- 3 Rafiki - Mystical Fighter
+- 1 Hades - Infernal Schemer
 - 2 Mufasa - Ruler of Pride Rock
 - 4 Tipo - Growing Son
 - 4 Friends on the Other Side
-- 4 Let it Go
 - 3 Elsa - Spirit of Winter
+- 3 The Library - A Gift for Belle
+- 1 Let it Go
+- 3 Donald Duck - Focused Flatfoot
-- 2 Kuzco - Selfish Emperor
+- 3 McDuck Manor - Scrooge's Mansion
-- 4 Chernabog's Followers - Creatures of Evil
+- 3 Chernabog's Followers - Creatures of Evil
+- 2 Genie - Main Attraction
 - 4 Elsa - The Fifth Spirit
 - 3 Mickey Mouse - Detective
 - 4 Madam Mim - Snake